 2. SUMMER WRITING AND RESEARCH MORNINGS (SWARMS)

 Due to the popularity of the SWARM gatherings during the academic year, the Crown Center will staff and provide coffee, light breakfast, and quiet for two mornings early in each summer month.
-At the moment we have the following dates planned, (June 9 and 10 in the Learning Commons living room, and July 7, 8 and Aug.
-4,5 in Olin Fishbowl).
+At the moment we have the following dates planned, Our last SWARM will take place August 4 and 5 in the Learning Commons.
 Breakfast, coffee, chatting, goal setting from 8:30 to 9, then heads down and quiet work on scholarly projects in our own café-like setting from 9-11:30.
 You can work with your SWARG or just come and find out who is on campus this summer and doing what kind of work.
 Bring whatever you need to get some work done in that setting: a laptop, a book, articles you’re reading, a pile of data to crunch.

 August 11-14, 2014 to introduce new tenure-track, one-year, and Riley faculty to designing syllabi and teaching on the Block Plan and August 13-14, 2014 for everyone interested in beginning the year with sharing ideas and practices about teaching with colleagues and trying out some new ideas proposed by some expert guests.
 Detailed descriptions of theme, format, and sessions to follow.